 This page is neither medical advice, nor is it a guarantee – but as of this writing, it has been used successfully by myself and now

-This experiment seeks to drop cholesterol rapidly by boosting up dietary fat in the days just before a cholesterol blood test.
+For those on a ketogenic/lchf diet, this experiment seeks to drop cholesterol rapidly by boosting up dietary fat in the days just before a cholesterol blood test.

 If you’ve followed this blog or my podcast interviews, you are already familiar with the data.
 If you’re new here, though, you probably think I misstated the above, given that it goes against virtually every common piece of medical advice on lowering cholesterol with diet (e.g., “Avoid saturated fat!”).

 - This is not an intended long term solution, it’s more to prove the dynamic nature of the cholesterol in your body and why it is very different from what current science believes.